gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 #### Relational Table Each Product

-1. In GA, choose to Create a Relational Table.
+1. Navigate to Data -> Data Model -> <your_data_model_name\> -> Relational -> Container Tables
+2. Click the + button in the bottom left corner
-2. Assign the table a name.
+3. Assign the table a name
+    - Note: This name can't be changed
-3. Specify the schema name used for the Product table.
+4. Specify the schema name used for the Product table.
-4. Select the correct data source.
+5. Select the correct data source.
-5. Add fields: OrderId (string, length 50), Item (string, length 50),Customer (string, length 50), Status (string, length 50), ItemPrice (double), Date (Date)
+6. Add fields:
+    - OrderId (string, length 50)
+    - Item (string, length 50)
+    - Customer (string, length 50)
+    - Status (string, length 50)
+    - ItemPrice (double)
+    - Date (Date)

 ##### Data Migration Process

-Migrate order data from data objects to relational tables using the provided TypeScript code.
+Migrate order data from DataObjects to relational tables using the provided TypeScript code.

 ```typescript
 import {